 At 3DSourced we’ve covered everything 3D printing and 3D since 2017.
 Our team has interviewed the most innovative 3D printing experts, tested and reviewed more than 20 of the most popular 3D printers and 3D scanners to give our honest recommendations, and written more than 500 3D printing guides over the last 5 years.

-If you’ve used a 3D printer, then it’s likely that you’ve experienced 3D print warping.
-Warping is one of the most common problems encountered in 3D printing and it’s one of the most annoying.
+If you’ve used a 3D printer, then it’s likely that you’ve experienced 3D print warping or curling.

 Why Has My 3D Print Warped?